CatenaTools/catena-public-docs/engines/unity/supplemental-materials/demo.md

 ### Party Matchmaking

-With Parties enabled, you will also notice a dropdown at the bottom of the parties section, and a 'Find Match' button - these are what allow you to start party matchmaking.

-The only additional requirement beyond what was already needed for parties and solo matchmaking is to make sure the Catena config file `Appsettings.Development.json` in catena-tools-core has queues configured that match what is defined in the game.
+After you've set up parties and solo matchmaking, the only step needed to start party matchmaking is to adjust the Catena config file `appsettings.Development.json`.
+You will want to make sure the queues configured in this file match what is defined in the game.
 If you want to enable all of the possible queues already set up in the demo, you can add the following queues to your config file.
 Note that these all use the custom hook `SimpleP2PMatchmakingHooks` as they are set up for P2P matchmaking - to use dedicated server matchmaking, remove this hook:
 ```json
 {
   "Catena": {